The format and style of your thesis should meet the requirements of your discipline and the needs of your examiners.

 If you are in receipt of one or both of these scholarships, please include the following sentence in your acknowledgements: "This research was supported by an Australian Government Research Training Program (RTP) Scholarship".

 Your thesis needs to include an authorship declaration.
 You are required to sign this declaration AND the thesis declaration.
 Electronic signatures are accepted but please do not use Adobe 'digital' signatures.
 When using e-signatures, please insert an image of each written signature.

 If your thesis does not include published work or work prepared for future publication, your thesis declaration should include a statement to this effect.

-In addition, if your thesis includes any co-authored published work or co-authored work prepared for future publication (including work co-authored by you and one or more of your supervisors) you must also declare your contribution to the work.
+If your thesis includes any co-authored published work or co-authored work prepared for future publication (including work co-authored by you and one or more of your supervisors) you must also declare your contribution to the work.
 The more detail you can provide the better as your examiners will use your declaration to determine what parts of the work are examinable.
 All co-authors must sign your authorship declaration, for two reasons: (1) to endorse your declaration and (2) to authorise inclusion of the work in your thesis.
 The declaration must be signed by all co-authors of all publications or manuscripts.
-If signatures from all the co-authors cannot be obtained for the work, your Coordinating Supervisor must: (1) provide the reasons for this in Section 5 of the Thesis Submission form; and (2) sign to endorse the declaration .Electronic signatures are accepted.
+If signatures from all the co-authors cannot be obtained for the work, your Coordinating Supervisor must: (1) provide the reasons for this in Section 5 of the Thesis Submission form; and (2) sign to endorse the declaration.